starkindustries/laptop-hacking-coffee/Pwn/BestBank/README.md

 ### 7. Execute a Shell (Exploit Version 2)

 Now with the `scanf` byte `0xb` circumvention tactics in hand, create a new [exploit script](exploit2.py) to take advantage of this new information.
-Remove the `b0 0b` bytes from the original shell code and add in the `mov` and `sub` opcodes:
+Remove the `b0 0b` bytes from the original shellcode and add in the `mov` and `sub` opcodes:
 ```python
 import struct